nico-aero/Detox/docs/Guide.RunningLocally.md

 detox test
 ```

-This will use Detox to find the app executable we've built in step 1, install it on a simulator and run Detox tests against it.
+This will use Detox to find the app executable We’ve built in step 1, install it on a simulator and run Detox tests against it.

 **Note:** If you have multiple configurations, you will need to specify the configuration to test.